List of Still Game characters: Other characters

-(2002-2003, 2006) - Played by Ronnie Letham; appears in "Scones", "Dug" and "Hogmanay Special: The Party".
+(2002–2003, 2006) - Played by Ronnie Letham; appears in "Scones", "Dug" and "Hogmanay Special: The Party".
 He is Isa's ex-husband who stole from her and disappeared.
 He returned six years later and Isa let him back into her life but he stole from her again and left.
 Harry returned for a second time in "Dug" but Isa rejected him and pretended to be in a relationship with Winston.
 Harry leaves Craiglang for good and in "Hot Seat", Isa finds out that Harry has died but feels no emotion.

-Frank "Manky Frankie" Riley (2002–2003) - Frankie, or as he is known to the local community, Manky Frankie, lives in Osprey Heights.
+Frank "Manky Frankie" Riley (2002–2003) - Played by Stevie Allen; Frankie, or as he is known to the local community, Manky Frankie, lives in Osprey Heights.
 His flat is festooned with various items that would be regarded as junk by anyone else.
 He has a penchant for dismantling cars and leaving the parts lying about, especially in the communal landing.

 Charlie McAlpine (2002–2007) – Peggy's long-suffering husband, often on the receiving end of his wife's short temper.
 Peggy often suspects that he is cheating on her, referring to him as a "whore-maister".
 Charlie was portrayed by William Cassidy.

 Jackie (2002, 2006) - Played by Alex Robertson, plays the housing officer in two episodes, "Flittin" and "All the Best".
 Jack and Victor visit him in "Flittin".
 He pulls some strings so Jack could move in to the flat next door to Victor.
-He also is responsible for Winston moving to Finport on the episode "All the Best": when he realises that Winston is on invalidity benefits, he suggests a new housing initiative in Finport which turns out to be sheltered housing.
+He also is responsible for Winston moving to Finport on the episode "All the Best", when he realises that Winston is on invalidity benefits, he suggests a new housing initiative in Finport which turns out to be sheltered housing.

 Wullie MacIntosh (2002, 2004) – Wullie MacIntosh was a pensioner who gained a reputation for borrowing things from the Craiglang residents – and never returning them.
 In episode "Waddin", he was wrongly thought to have died in hospital (it was a younger man with the same name) and everything he had borrowed was claimed back by their rightful owners.
 In the episode "Swottin'", he auditioned for the role of quizmaster, but was not chosen.
 Shortly after that episode was broadcast, Johnny Irving, the actor who portrayed Wullie, died, so the character was never seen again.